 Networking allows you to expand your connections, gain advice and not feel alone as a new business owner.
 Through networking, you could find new opportunities, partnerships, potential customers and potential investors,

 A great way to start networking is through groups on LinkedIn or Facebook, or on websites that offer local group events near you for all sorts of small businesses, industries and interests.

 Want to start networking?
 You can read our top networking tips here

 When you’re building your business alone, it’s natural to try and do everything yourself to save money.
 But, knowing which jobs you should invest your time in and when you should delegate to someone else becomes really important once your business is well established.

-If you want to save time and money managing your finances, Bokio is a great solution for small businesses and sole traders.
-You’ll get your bookkeeping, invoicing and expenses all in one place, for free, forever.
+If you want to save time and money managing your finances, Bokio is a great free solution for small businesses and sole traders.
+You’ll get your bookkeeping, invoicing and expenses all in one place.